aaronw2/led-controller-wrover32/README.md

 The on-board power supply is capable of generating up to 1A.
 The Wrover32 can consume up to 500ma.
 Please limit power consumption to no more than 200ma to be safe.

++12V
+This board includes a 5V to 12V boost circuit in order to provide power to a fan or other accessories via J101.
+Do not exceed 400ma.
+All components needed for the 12V boost circuit start at reference 100.
+To disable 12V support, do not install any components in this range, i.e. J101, R101, etc.

 RESET: